-->

 Hill’s Pet Nutrition

 In the late 1930s, Morris Frank, a young blind man, whose Seeing Eye Dog, Buddy, was suffering from kidney failure asked veterinarian Dr. Mark Morris if he could help.
 Dr. Morris believed Buddy’s illness was the result of poor nutrition, so he developed a new pet food with his wife, Louise Morris in their New Jersey kitchen, storing it in glass jars.
 As the pet food grew in popularity and the duo began shipping the dog food around the country, the glass jars would often break.
 This “problem” led Dr. Morris to Topeka and the Hill Packing company which was able to can large quantities of the recipe.
 The partnership between vet and packer evolved into Hills Pet Nutrition.
-It was acquired by Procter and Gamble in 1976 and now operates as a private subsidiary of the public corporation.
+It was acquired by Colgate Palmolive in 1976 and now operates as a private subsidiary of the public corporation.
 The line has continued to grow and today produces more than 50 pet foods, including the popular Science Diet brand and are sold in 86 countries and generate more than $2 billion in annual sales.

 INTRUST Bank